gustaveroussy/advancedQC/README.md

 **AdvancedQC**
 The goal of this project is to realise  a quality control on NGS data.
-It allows to generate json files and a multiQC report.
+It allows to generate json files and a multiQC report.The report will help to detect inconsistency and determine if these NGS data can be use for a study

 --------
 *Requirements:*